Alejandro Grimaldo was one of Bundesliga double winners Bayer Leverkusen's best players in 2023/24. - © IMAGO/Blatterspiel

 Born 20 September 1995 in Valencia, Grimaldo - also known as "Alex" - joined the youth academy of his hometown club at 11 but spent just two years there before Catalan giants Barcelona came calling for his services in 2011.
 Grimaldo was soon fast-tracked to Barca's B team and became the youngest player in history to play in Spain's second division when he featured against Cartagena on 4 September 2011, aged 15 years and 349 days old - a record that still stood until May 2023.

 Despite making 92 appearances for the club's reserve team, Grimaldo didn't go on to represent Barcelona's famed senior side and ultimately moved to Portuguese heavyweights Benfica in 2016.
 He went on to make more than 300 appearances for the club, including 40 outings in the UEFA Champions League proper and a further 13 in the competition's qualifying rounds.
 Grimaldo scored 26 times for the Portuguese outfit in the process, while providing 65 assists from left-back.
 During his time in Lisbon, Grimaldo became a three-time league champion and won both the Portugal Cup and Portugal League Cup, as well as three more Super Cups.
-Since signing for Die Werkself, Grimaldo has made the left-back berth his own, providing nine goals and 10 assists in his first 25 league appearances.
+Since signing for Die Werkself, Grimaldo has made the left-back berth his own, registering 12 goals and 19 assists across a debut season that culminated in a Bundesliga-DFB Cup double.

 Plays a bit like: Raphaël Guerreiro